SUPER FLY

 With a great yacht comes great responsibility, and Maltese Falcon’s history and icon status were considered in every element of the refit project, which aimed to preserve the yacht’s heritage while bringing her up to date.
 “This isn’t a yacht that Tom Perkins had in his mind for six months, it’s something he had in his mind for years,” says Maltese Falcon’s captain, Pierfrancesco Cafaro.
 “Everything you’re going to replace, touch, paint or update is something that has to be considered to the same level.”

 In November 2022, she checked into Lusben, Azimut-Benetti’s refit yard.
-“The biggest challenge, but also the most exciting part of the job, has been for us to deeply understand and fully grab the original vision of Tom Perkins, matching it with the owner’s modern concept,” says Giorgio Casareto, Lusben’s general manager.
+“The biggest challenge, but also the most exciting part of the job, has been for us to deeply understand and fully grab the original vision of Tom Perkins, matching it with the owner’s modern concept,” says Giorgio Casareto, Lusben’s former general manager.

 Item 1 of 2